5 facts about book award scams you won’t hear anywhere else

 Think of it like book genres.
 Some people love fantasy but dislike romance.
 Others enjoy biographies but do not care for thrillers.
 Just because someone does not like a particular genre, that does not make all the books within that genre somehow “scams.”

 Likewise, some awards are not the right fit for your book and your goals.
-Other awards could be exceptionally valuable for connecting with your audience and your creative book marketing.
+Other awards could be exceptionally valuable for connecting with your audience and your book marketing.
 And even though a particular award may not be right for your goals, that exact same award could be wonderfully valuable for another author.